urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 At first, we thought about using a 4 x 4 tile grid, as shown here.
 These designs were tricky to implement because of the detailed lines and arcs spanning across individual tiles.
 In order to generate a result that matched these mockups, a program would have to generate a data model that knew about which tiles touched which other tiles.

-We felt this was too complicated and had an unknown performance profile because we predicted that a tiling algorithm would need to be used.
-Plus, they proposed a deterministic color scheme and we felt strongly that color is personal — in the end we thought it better to create something that had the potential for user customization.
+We felt this was too complicated and had an unknown performance profile.
+Plus, they proposed a deterministic color scheme and we felt strongly that color is personal, not to mention hard.
+In the end we thought it better to create something that had the potential for user customization.

 <br /><br />